callum-hart/immutable-styles/docs.md

 }
 ```

-- Cannot guarantee the color of `p.foo` will always be `black`.
-- Current example assumes paragraphs within `div.bar` will never use the class `foo`.
+We cannot guarantee the color of `p.foo` will always be `black`.
+The current example assumes paragraphs within `div.bar` will never use the class `foo`.
+Override introduced when the class `foo` is added:

 ```diff
 <div class="bar">